migotom/mt-bulk/README.md

 # mt-bulk

-MT-bulk is a toolset to help manage multiple Mikrotik/RouterOS devices by sending predefined or custom commands using Mikrotik SSL API, SSH and SFTP.
+MT-bulk is a toolset to help manage multiple Mikrotik/RouterOS devices by sending in parallel predefined or custom commands to multiple devices at once using Mikrotik SSL API, SSH and SFTP.

 Version 2.x introduces a major breaking changes, please read [Version 2 breaking changes](#Version-2-breaking-changes) section of this readme before upgrading.